20 years of Cactusoft

 Though crude by today's standards, the site made use of some pretty cutting edge things for its time

 - the cogs in the top left actually turned - using animated gif images

 - our site featured demonstrations of web pages in chinese and arabic, support for these was limited on the internet at the time

-The business world was a very different place back then.
+The business world was a very different place in early 1998.
 Most people didn't have internet access, but those that did accessed with relatively small screens and very slow internet connections for which they were probably billed by the minute.
-If someone needed to find a business service they didn't go to Google - it would only be created later in 1998.
+If someone needed to find a business service they didn't go to Google - it would only be launched towards the end of 1998.
 Back in those days the Yellow Pages wasn't just a large book that was used to prop up a broken table leg, it was the way some of our earliest customers found us.

 For those that did have internet access, AltaVista was the search engine of choice.
 It was there that we focused our earliest efforts at SEO (search engine optimization), a discipline that had only been invented a year earlier.
 Altavista had been created by Digital Equipment Corporation and launched in 1995.
 At the time, they didn't think it would be a problem that someone else had already registered "altavista.com", instead running the site at a subdomain of the Digital site "altavista.digital.com".
 Years later they purchased the domain name for over $3million.